How to Make a Cabinet Wreath with a Hanger

 Trim any extra garland.

-Now, flip the wreath over and check to make sure that all of the pine garland is attached to the wire hanger.
-Use hot glue to secure any loose spots.
+Now, flip the wreath over and check to make sure that all of the garland is attached to the wire hanger.
+Use hot glue or ties to secure any loose spots.

 Checking wreath for loose garland along hanger